ObserveRTC/sfu-monitor-js/README.md

          */
         websocket: {
             /**
-             * The target url the websocket is opened for */
+             * The target urls the websocket is opened for */
-            url: "ws://localhost:7080/samples/myServiceId/myMediaUnitId",
+            urls: ["ws://localhost:7080/samples/myServiceId/myMediaUnitId"],
             /**
              * The maximum number of try to connect to the server
              *